CedarvilleCyber/ludus-configurations/README.md

 `ludus range logs --verbose`
 `ludus range errors --verbose`

+At the time of writing, Ludus has a bug where newlines are printed as the literal "\n" characters instead of printing as a newline.
+To work around that, do this:
+`ludus range errors --verbose 2>&1 | sed 's/\\n/\n/g' | less`

 If you need to modify a role, make sure to remove the role and add it back before redeploying your range.
 If you don't do this, your changes will not take effect.